-We now turn our interest to the $\Delta T$-noise defined as $\Delta \mathcal{S}_{\alpha\alpha}=\mathcal{S}_{\alpha\alpha}^{\delta T}(0)-\mathcal{S}_{\alpha\alpha}^0(0)$, where $\mathcal{S}_{\alpha\alpha}^{\delta T}(0)$ is the zero-frequency auto-correlator at zero voltage when the reservoir are raised to distinct temperatures, i.e., $T_L=T+\delta T/2$ and $T_R=T-\delta T/2$, and $\mathcal{S}_{\alpha\alpha}^{0}(0)$ is the zero-frequency auto-correlator calculated for identical reservoir temperatures, i.e., $T_{L,R}=T$.
+Next, we turn our interest to the $\Delta T$-noise defined as $\Delta \mathcal{S}_{\alpha\alpha}=\mathcal{S}_{\alpha\alpha}^{\delta T}(0)-\mathcal{S}_{\alpha\alpha}^0(0)$, where $\mathcal{S}_{\alpha\alpha}^{\delta T}(0)$ is the zero-frequency auto-correlator at zero voltage when the reservoir are cooled down to distinct temperatures, i.e., $T_L=T+\delta T/2$ and $T_R=T-\delta T/2$, and $\mathcal{S}_{\alpha\alpha}^{0}(0)$ is the zero-frequency auto-correlator at zero-voltage when the two reservoirs are at the same temperatures, i.e., $T_{L,R}=T$.
 Figure~\ref{figure_DeltaTnoise_N1} displays the color-scale plots of the $\Delta T$-noise in a double quantum dot in series for two different sets of parameters.
-It shows that in the regime where $\Gamma\gtrsim T$, the $\Delta T$-noise remains positive (see left panel of Fig.~\ref{figure_DeltaTnoise_N1}), whereas in the regime where $\Gamma\lesssim T$, the sign of the $\Delta T$-noise changes (see right panel of Fig.~\ref{figure_DeltaTnoise_N1}), meaning that the noise is reduced in some regions of the $(\varepsilon_1,\varepsilon_2)$-plane when a temperature gradient between the two reservoirs is applied.
-The fact that one has a change of behavior in the $\Delta T$-noise when reducing $\Gamma$ is in perfect agreement with what has been obtained and generically explained in Ref.~\onlinecite{Zhang2022}, with a change of behavior at $\Gamma/T\approx 2.6$, principally due to the fact that the energy dependencies of the transmission amplitude~$\doubleunderline{t_{\alpha\alpha}}(\varepsilon)$ and transmission coefficients~$\doubleunderline{\mathcal{T}_{\alpha\alpha}}(\varepsilon)$ become relevant when $\Gamma\lesssim T$.
-In the case of a double quantum dot in parallel, such a change of behavior in the $\Delta T$-noise, between the regime where $\Gamma\lesssim T$ and the regime where $\Gamma\gtrsim T$, is also observed (see Fig.~\ref{figure_DeltaTnoise_N2}).
-In order to further understand this phenomenon, we have reported in Fig.~\ref{figure_DeltaTnoise_N3} the evolution of the $\Delta T$-noise minimum as a function of the $\Gamma/T$ ratio for three different quantum dot geometries: single dot, double dot in series, and double dot in parallel.
-We see that the value of this minimum is negative at low $\Gamma/T$ ratio and converges to zero at $\Gamma/T\approx 3$ whatever the geometry is.
-Again, this variation is in agreement with previous results on $\Delta T$-noise obtained for quantum systems caracterized by energy-dependent transmission\cite{Zhang2022}.
-This is an important result because it means that there is an operating regime in which the noise can be reduced by applying a temperature gradient between the right and left reservoirs, in both single and double quantum dot systems.
+It shows that in the regime where $\Gamma\gtrsim T$, the $\Delta T$-noise remains positive (see left panel of Fig.~\ref{figure_DeltaTnoise_N1}), whereas in the regime where $\Gamma\lesssim T$, $\Delta T$-noise changes sign (see right panel of Fig.~\ref{figure_DeltaTnoise_N1}), meaning that the noise is reduced in some areas of the $(\varepsilon_1,\varepsilon_2)$-plane when a temperature gradient between the two reservoirs is applied.
+The fact that a change of behavior is observed in the $\Delta T$-noise, when reducing~$\Gamma$, is in agreement with what has been obtained and explained in Ref.~\cite{Zhang2022}, with a change of behavior at $\Gamma/T\approx 2.6$, mainly due to the fact that the energy dependence of the transmission amplitude~$\doubleunderline{t_{\alpha\alpha}}(\varepsilon)$ and transmission coefficients~$\doubleunderline{\mathcal{T}_{\alpha\alpha}}(\varepsilon)$ become relevant when $\Gamma\lesssim T$.
+In the case of a double quantum dot in parallel, such a change in $\Delta T$-noise behavior is also observed between the two regimes $\Gamma\lesssim T$ and $\Gamma\gtrsim T$ (see Fig.~\ref{figure_DeltaTnoise_N2}).
+In order to further understand this phenomenon, we have reported in Fig.~\ref{figure_DeltaTnoise_N3} the evolution of the $\Delta T$-noise minimum as a function of $\Gamma/T$ for three different quantum dot geometries: single dot, double dot in series, and double dot in parallel.
+We see that the value of this minimum is negative at low $\Gamma/T$ and converges to zero at $\Gamma/T\approx 3$ whatever the geometry is.
+Again, this variation is in agreement with previous results obtained for $\Delta T$-noise in quantum systems characterized by energy-dependent transmission\cite{Zhang2022}.
+This is an important result insofar as it means that there is an operating regime in which noise can be reduced by applying a temperature gradient between the right and left reservoirs, in both single and double quantum dot systems.